suvrotica/SuvroTuitionBlog/src/lib/posts/OnlyYourGod.md

 In the Indian Ocean of them stupid's mouth.<br>
 <br>
 A drizzle of pee—and wasn't that good,<br>
-Shit shot shut up her trap shrill.<br>
+Shit shot shut up their trap shrill.<br>
-So many lives, holy is why you live,<br>
+So many hated lives, holy is why you live,<br>
-Gotta find, shit-on, fuck, and most-lame kill.<br>
+Gotta find, shit-on, fuck, must most-lame kill.<br>
 <br>

 ![snail](/images/IMG-20251109-WA0005.jpg)